Lakatrazz/BONELAB-Fusion/Staging/GitHub/README.md

 ## **Fusion**
 #### Hotfix:
-- Fixed quest crashing issues
+- Fixed grabbing and ragdolling issues on quest

 ## **Fusion Auto Updater**
 - No changes